-- (1) For 2021, under our STI program, each of our named executive officers had a target award based on a percentage of salary, with the amount to be earned based on the Company's performance relative to a pre-established EBITDA target (representing 75% of the target award) and a strategic target (representing 25% of the target award).
-The amounts reported represent the estimated threshold, target and maximum possible incentive payments that could have been received by each named executive officer pursuant to the program for 2021.
+(1) For 2022, under our STI program, each of our named executive officers had a target award based on a percentage of salary, with the amount to be earned based on the Company's performance relative to a pre-established adjusted EBITDA target (representing 75% of the target award), timely and successful completion of integration initiatives (representing 15% of the target award), and safety performance (representing 10% of the target award).
+The amounts reported represent the estimated threshold, target and maximum possible incentive payments that could have been received by each named executive officer pursuant to the program for 2022.
 The estimated amounts in the "Threshold" column reflect achievement of the threshold level of performance relative to the targets, resulting in a payout of 50% of the target award for each component.
-The estimated amounts in the "Maximum" column reflect achievement of the maximum level of performance relative to the targets, resulting in a payout of 200% of the target award for each component.
-For more information, see the section titled "Executive Officer Compensation-Compensation Discussion and Analysis." - (2) These awards represent RSUs awarded to the executive officers as part of the 2021 LTI Program.
-Each of the named executive officers received a portion of his 2021 target LTI Program award in the form of RSUs.
+The estimated amounts in the "Maximum" column reflect achievement of the maximum level of performance relative to the targets, resulting in a payout of 50% of the targets, resulting in a payout of 200% of the target award for each component.
+For more information, see the section titled "Executive Officer Compensation-Compensation Discussion and Analysis."

+- (2) These awards represent RSUs awarded to the executive officers as part of the 2022 LTI Program.
+Each of the named executive officers received a portion of his 2022 target LTI Program award in the form of RSUs.
 Each RSU represents a contingent right to receive a share of our common stock on the vesting date, provided the executive remains employed with us throughout the vesting period, subject to certain exceptions.
-The RSUs will vest in one-third installments on each of December 31, 2021, 2022 and 2023.
-For more information regarding the RSUs granted to the named executive officers under our 2021 LTI Program, see the section titled "Executive Officer Compensation-Compensation Discussion and - (3) These awards represent PSUs awarded to the executive officers as part of the 2021 LTI Program.
-Each of the named executive officers received a portion of his 2021 target LTI Program award in the form of PSUs.
-Each PSU represents a contingent right to receive shares of our common stock, with the final number of shares to be issued to our named executive officers based on the Company's achievement of applicable EPS threshold, target and maximum goals for each year in the three-year performance cycle ending December 31, 2023.
+The RSUs will vest in one-third installments on each of December 31, 2022, 2023 and 2024.
+For more information regarding the RSUs granted to the named executive officers under our 2022 LTI Program, see the section titled "Executive Officer Compensation-Compensation Discussion and Analysis." - (3) These awards represent PSUs awarded to the executive officers as part of the 2022 LTI Program.
+Each of the named executive officers received a portion of his 2022 target LTI Program award in the form of PSUs.
+Each PSU represents a contingent right to receive shares of our common stock, with the final number of shares to be issued to our named executive officers based on the Company's achievement of applicable EPS threshold, target and maximum goals for each year in the three-year performance cycle ending December 31, 2024.
 Achievement of the threshold level of performance will result in a payout of 50% of the target award, and a maximum performance would result in 200% of target.
 The award will vest in one-third installments after the end of each year in the performance cycle.
-For more information regarding the PSUs granted to the named executive officers under our 2021 LTI Program, see the section titled "Executive Officer Compensation-Compensation Discussion and Analysis."
+For more information regarding the PSUs granted to the named executive officers under our 2022 LTI Program, see the section titled "Executive Officer Compensation-Compensation Discussion and Analysis."

-Outstanding Equity Awards at December 31, 2021
+Outstanding Equity Awards at December 31, 2022

-Stock Awards Name Number of Shares or Units of Stock That Have Not Vested (1) Market Value of Shares or Units of Stock That Have Not Vested (2) Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested (3) Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights That Have Not Vested (2) Joseph A. Cutillo 60,980 \$1,603,774 497,038 \$13,072,099 Ronald A. Ballschmiede 18,286 \$480,922 177,174 4,659,676 Mark D. Wolf 21,835 \$574,261 16,438 432,319
+Stock Awards Name Number of Shares or Units of Stock That Have Not Vested (1) Market Value of Shares or Units of Stock That Have Not Vested (2) Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested (3) Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights That Have Not Vested (2) Joseph A. Cutillo 50,662 \$1,661,714 216,634 \$7,105,595 Ronald A. Ballschmiede 14,806 \$485,637 63,900 \$2,095,920 Mark D. Wolf 13,847 \$454,182 20,524 \$673,187